akkareksa/TestGitHub/README.md

 # TestGitHub
-just test new thing ...
+just test new things ... create new respitory, update respitory and so on.